spectrocloud/librarium/content/docs/04-clusters/01-public-cloud/80-deploy-k8s-cluster.md

 ## Verify the Application

 Navigate to the cluster's details page and verify you are in the **Overview** tab.
-Once the application is deployed and ready for network traffic, in the **Services** row, Palette will expose the service URL.
+When the application is deployed and ready for network traffic, indicated in the **Services** field, Palette exposes the service URL.
 Click on the URL for port **:8080** to access the Hello Universe application.

 ![Cluster details page with service URL highlighted](/tutorials/deploy-clusters/clusters_public-cloud_deploy-k8s-cluster_service_url.png)